rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/2lNSj6F.png">
 </div>

-This first version had click-to-zoom functionality.
+Notice the choropleth map's click-to-zoom functionality.
 In the image below, Middlesex county in Massachussetts has been clicked.

 <div align="center">
     <img src="http://i.imgur.com/upKW2iZ.png">
 </div>

-This GIF demonstrates the aforementioned click-to-zoom animation.
+We experimented with scroll-to-zoom and panning functionality instead of click-to-zoom, but using these was an unpleasant experience: the large number of paths required to render the choropleth map resulted in terribly poor performance and significant amounts of lag.
+This GIF demonstrates the click-to-zoom animation we decided to use.
 Also note the slight decrease in opacity applied when a county is moused over.

 <div align="center">
     <img src="http://i.imgur.com/Ffu5MBw.gif">